St. Paul, MN, DWI/DUI Defense Lawyer

 Plate Impoundment In DWI Cases

-You may face plate impoundment if you have prior DWI convictions, your BAC was 0.20% or higher, or a child under 16 was in your vehicle during the offense.
+If you’re convicted of DWI in MN, you may face plate impoundment if you have prior DWI convictions, your BAC was 0.20% or higher, or a child under 16 was in your vehicle during the offense.
 When this happens, I can help you navigate the process of obtaining “whiskey plates” that allow you to drive legally while complying with restrictions.

 FAQs About DWI Charges In Minnesota